zwilsoncc/docs/pages/docs/getting-started/introduction-to-now.md

 export const meta = {
   title: 'Introduction to Now',
-  description: 'A quick-start guide to deploying your Node.js, Docker, or static apps with Now and what you can do with your deployments',
+  description: 'A quick-start guide to deploying your dynamic and static apps with Now and what you can do with your deployments.',
   date: '30 July 2017',
   authors: [leo, arunoda],
   editUrl: 'pages/docs/getting-started/introduction-to-now.md'